isomerpages/pa-corp/_our-network/Partners/PA Partners.md

 #### Partners
 <img style="height:200px;width:700px"  align="left" src="/images/Our%20Network/Partners/banner%20for%20PA%20website%20partners.png"><br><br><br><br><br>

-The People's Association (PA) offers partnership opportunities for corporate and community organisations to collaborate with our extensive grassroots network to support programmes and initiatives that make a difference in the community.
+PA offers partnership opportunities for corporate and community organisations to collaborate with our extensive grassroots network to support programmes and initiatives that make a difference to the community.

 Organisations can support the calendar of community events, co-create cause-based and/or interest-based programmes with PA that benefit the community.
 The contributions by partners will certainly go a long way to impact lives and build a great and caring home for all.